kristofix/Fraud_with_minority_class-0.17/README.md

 # Fraud_with_minority_class_0.17%

-This my approach to solve popular fraud problem from kaggle.com
+This is my approach to solve popular fraud problem from kaggle.com

 Main results: